Book Your Wasp Treatment Now: 07427 626686

 Once mated they will normally go into hibernation where they will emerge to begin a new colony.

-If conditions are mild, social wasps in the UK will mature more quickly and the emerging queens will create a new nest in the same season.
+If conditions are mild, social wasps in the UK will mature more quickly.
+Some emerging queens will also create a new nest in the same season.

 This behaviour has been observed in a number of wasp species like the median wasp (Dolichovespula media).